The Internet's Shittiest Wizard

 2023-01-25 | #adventures in labbing #ci #gitlab #jenkins

-Fuck Jenkins man.
 I do this shit for work, not for fun.
 I’m already done.
 The problem I’m running into is specifically around credentials, which I feel should be fairly easy to manage with Kubernetes secrets but apparently not for Jenkins.
 Fighting with the UI and the settings, I’m just…I think I’m done?
 I’m going to leave it installed for now because I think it might actually be something I come back around to in a week or so.
+Maybe on my trip next week if I need some time to myself.
+Whatever, I’m not getting paid for this right now this is entirely for my own purposes.

 Continue reading 